The Silent War on High-Integrity Professionals

 - Gatekeeping (Academic or Institutional): The polite term for “you’re not one of us, so no journal for you.”

-- Institutional Silencing: Common in academia, especially when marginalized voices or dissent are filtered out.
+- Institutional Silencing: Common in academia, especially when they filter out marginalized voices or dissent.

-- Publication Bias: Specific to research and academia—where studies with certain findings just don’t get published, or journals only accept what fits a narrative.
+- Publication Bias: Specific to research and academia, where institutions only publish studies with certain findings and do not publish others.
+Journals only accept studies that fit a particular narrative.

 The Suppression Grid

 The world has a many official-sounding labels for this type of activity.
-I refer to the technological and institutional mechanisms that keep this type of censorship active as the “suppression grid.”
+I refer to the technological and institutional mechanisms that keep this type of censorship active as the suppression grid.
+It works to continue the silent blackballing in technology, with no notification and no recourse.
+That’s where this article can help.

 Futuristic Forward Thinking